Edelman poaches McCann's Lee Maicon to lead global strategy

 Now, Edelman - which was founded as a traditional PR firm but has evolved over the years to become a full-service shop - has hired McCann North America’s Lee Maicon as its first global chief innovation and strategy officer.

-"This really completes the building of what we hope is the communications firm of the future based on earned, reimagined creative," said Richard Edelman, CEO of the eponymous agency.
+"This really completes the building of what we hope is the communications firm of the future based on earned, reminaged creative," said Richard Edelman, CEO of the eponymous agency.

 Maicon, who will report to John and officially take on the role in early April, most recently served as CSO for North America at McCann.